Cocks and Hens Club History

 Why “Cocks and Hens”?

 Letters from the Newnham College archives show correspondence between the club and the college from 1899 onwards, using the official title of “Cambridge University Croquet and Lawn Tennis Club”.
-But the name is long and unwieldy, and the following theory seems the most likely as to why “Cock and Hens” was used informally from the start.
+But the name is long and unwieldy, and the following theory seems the most likely as to why “Cocks and Hens” was used informally from the start.

 A link with more information on the use of “Cock and Hen Club” will be available soon.